Parents, Kids, and Discipline

 - Taken away as soon as possible after the inappropriate behavior (especially for young children)

-Time outs work if you know exactly what the child did wrong or if you need a break from the child's behavior.
+Time outs: Time outs work if you know exactly what the child did wrong or if you need a break from the child's behavior.
 Be sure you have a time-out location established ahead of time.
 It should be a quiet, boring place -- probably not the bedroom (where the child can play) or a dangerous place like a bathroom.
 This discipline technique can work with children when the child is old enough to understand the purpose of a time out -- usually around age 2 and older, with about a minute of time out for each year of age.
 Time outs often work best with younger kids for whom the separation from the parent is truly seen as a deprivation.

-- Spanking may make children more aggressive
+- Make children more aggressive